-- The teacher's assessment and experience of the pupil. - Their previous progress and attainment and behaviour. - Other teachers' assessments, where relevant. - The individual's development in comparison to their peers and national data. - The views and experience of parents. - The pupil's own views. - Advice from external support services, if relevant. - The assessment will be reviewed regularly. - All teachers and support staff who work with the pupil will be made aware of their needs, the outcomes sought, the support provided, and any teaching strategies or approaches that are required.
+- The teacher's assessment and experience of the pupil. - Their previous progress and attainment and behaviour. - Other teachers' assessments, where relevant. - The individual's development in comparison to their peers and national data. - The views and experience of parents. - The pupil's own views. - Advice from external support services, if relevant. - Regular review of the assessment.

+All teachers and support staff who work with the pupil will be made aware of their needs, the outcomes sought, the support provided, and any teaching strategies or approaches that are required.
 We will regularly review the effectiveness of the support and interventions and their impact on the pupil's progress.

 All reviews involve the class teacher/SENDCO, pupils and parents/carers.
 Individual targets/outcomes are reviewed termly.
-Education, Health and Care Plan are reviewed annually.
+Education, Health and Care Plans are reviewed annually